canonical/rockcraft/docs/tutorial/index.rst

-.. _tutorials:
+.. _tutorial:

-Tutorials
+Tutorial
-*********
+********

-If you want to learn the basics from experience, then our tutorials will help you acquire the necessary competencies from real-life examples with fully reproducible steps.
+If you want to learn the basics from experience, then our tutorial will help you acquire the necessary competencies from real-life examples with fully reproducible steps.

-The first tutorials will familiarise you with the basic operations, tools and workflows for packing rocks.
+The first steps of the tutorial will familiarise you with the basic operations, tools and workflows for packing rocks.

 .. toctree::
    :maxdepth: 1